Advertisement

 While the APS welcomed the ATO’s draft tax determination in December that sought to clarify the benefit from ancillary funds, it did suggest the tax treatment was favourable.

-In addition to this, the Productivity Commission said approximately $11.6 billion was held in PAFs in 2020-21, and approximately half distributed the minimum of five per cent, or just above.
+In addition, the Productivity Commission said approximately $11.6 billion was held in PAFs in 2020–21, and approximately half was distributed at the minimum of 5 per cent, or just above.

-The suggestion that the concessions could pave the way for misused private benefit, however, were deemed “extremely rare” considering the strict conditions and oversight that PAFs were under.
+The suggestion that the concessions could pave the way for misused private benefit, however, was deemed “extremely rare” considering the strict conditions and oversight that PAFs were under.

-In response to the government’s December proposal to lift the minimum annual distribution rate to eight per cent, the APS argued the potential for unintended negative consequences.
+In response to the government’s December proposal to lift the minimum annual distribution rate to 8 per cent, APS argued for the potential for unintended negative consequences.

 “That could reduce the overall pool of capital available to charities in the long run.
 Exactly the opposite of what the community needs,” Fiander said.